A Performance Portable Matrix Free Dense MTTKRP in GenTen: Introduction

 \subsection{Related work}

-There are a variety of open-source packages offering dense CP decompositions.
+A variety of open-source packages offer dense CP decompositions.
 N-Way Toolbox \cite{n_way}, TensorLy \cite{tensorly}, and rTensor \cite{rtensor} compute MTTKRPs by explicitly unfolding the tensor and forming the Khatri-Rao product.
-The MATLAB Tensor Toolbox \cite{ttb, dense_ttb}, PyTTB \cite{pyttb} and GenTen \cite{genten_code} use and algorithm introduced by Phan \emph{et. al.} \cite{phan_gemm}, described in \cref{sec:methods-gemm}, that avoids expensive tensor unfolding and reduces memory impact by forming \emph{partial} Khatri-Rao matrices.
-Vannieuwenhoven \emph{et. al.} \cite{block_gemm} build upon \cite{phan_gemm} by constructing an algorithm, implemented using the Eigen3 C++ library \cite{eigenweb}, that sequentially stores blocks of the Khatri-Rao matrix in constant memory, hence achieving the desired $\mathcal{O}(R\sum_nI_n)$ storage complexity. \emph{However}, the blocking algorithm is only applicable to the special case where all $k$-mode MTTKRPs are computed at once, and can not generalize to compute individual mode-$k$ MTTKRPs needed by, e.g., the CP-ALS algorithm. \cref{tab:codes} gives an overview of features for different dense mode-$K$ MTTKRP algorithms and codebases.
+The MATLAB Tensor Toolbox \cite{ttb, dense_ttb}, PyTTB \cite{pyttb} and GenTen \cite{genten_code} use an algorithm introduced by \citet{phan_gemm}, described in \cref{sec:methods-gemm}, that avoids expensive tensor unfolding and reduces memory impact by forming \emph{partial} Khatri-Rao matrices. \citet{block_gemm} build upon \cite{phan_gemm} by constructing an algorithm, implemented using the Eigen3 C++ library \cite{eigenweb}, that sequentially stores blocks of the Khatri-Rao matrix in constant memory, hence achieving the desired $\mathcal{O}(R\sum_nI_n)$ storage complexity. \emph{However}, the blocking algorithm is only applicable to the special case where all $k$-mode MTTKRPs are computed at once, and cannot generalize to compute individual mode-$k$ MTTKRPs needed by, e.g., the CP-ALS algorithm. \cref{tab:codes} gives an overview of features for different dense mode-$k$ MTTKRP algorithms and codebases.